Skip to content

 Annotations

-Services can define annotations for additional configuration of its Helm chart.
+Services can define annotations for additional Helm or Kubernetes configuration.

 Certificates

-Services may require generation of self-signed TLS certificates that will be mounted to a running container.
+Services may require self-signed TLS certificates that are then mounted into deployed resources.

 Integrations